⌘K

 The Dm7 chord is a minor seventh chord built on the root note D. Its notes are D, F, A and C.

 Minor seventh chords are smooth and neutral, softer than a plain minor triad.
-They are a staple of jazz, funk and neo-soul, where they add motion without heavy tension.
+They're a staple of jazz, funk and neo-soul, where they add motion without heavy tension.

 Dm7 on piano